midi1996/JBOG/muh_vanilla.md

 After that, it will reboot for the second stage of the install, boot clover, it should now autoselect Boot `Install macOS from <your hdd name>`, if not, then select it on your own and boot it up, let it finish.

 Boom now you have macOS installed.
-Go to the bottom part of the Vanilla guide to get more information and fixes and extra elements for your config.
+Go to the bottom part of the reddit Vanilla guide [here](https://old.reddit.com/r/hackintosh/comments/68p1e2/ramblings_of_a_hackintosher_a_sorta_brief_vanilla/) to get more information and fixes and extra elements for your config.

 This guide will still be updated for additional hacks and information.